Hands-On History for Middle and High School Students

 The Museum of Early Southern Decorative Arts (MESDA) is home to the finest collection of southern decorative arts in the country and is internationally recognized for its contributions to the study and understanding of the history and material culture of the early American South.
 These tours use the MESDA collection and Research Center to teach students how to use objects and documents as primary sources for the study of history.
 These tours are especially tailored to meet the needs of North Carolina 8th grade Social Studies and A.P.
 U.S. History classes.

-- Choose from the following topics of study: Free and Enslaved Black Artisans, Native Americans, or the NC Piedmont.
-(Other topics available upon request)
+- Choose from the following topics of study (Other topics available upon request):

-- Price Includes “Footsteps Thru History” self guided access to the entire historic district for the day!
+- Price Includes “Footsteps Through History” self-guided access to the entire Old Salem historic district for the day!

 - Group size: 12 minimum; 36 maximum